Battle of the Mediterranean: British Mediterranean Fleet

 The Mediterranean was a traditional focus of British maritime power.
 Outnumbered by the forces of the Regia Marina, the British plan was to hold the three key strategic points of Gibraltar, Malta, and the Suez Canal.
 By holding these points, the Mediterranean Fleet held open vital supply routes.
 Malta was the lynch-pin of the whole system.
 It provided a needed stop for Allied convoys and a base from which to attack the Axis supply routes.

+Mediterranean strategy

+The Mediterranean strategy of Winston Churchill and Alan Brooke was the British policy of opening the Mediterranean to British and allied ships and knocking Italy out of the war before invading Europe, as it would save a million tons of shipping per year in having to send ships to Egypt and the Middle East via the route around Africa.
+See also Percentages agreement.